uchicago-cs/chiwebsite/chitcp/implementing.rst

 -  ``WARNING``: Used to indicate unexpected situation which, while not technically an error, could cause one.

+-  ``MINIMAL``: Compact information about important events in a socket, as well as one-line summaries of received/sent packets.
+This log level is described in more detail in :ref:`chitcp-testing`, and you should not use it yourself.

 -  ``INFO``: Used to print general information about the state of the program.